replikativ/hasch/README.md

 Support for edn types on the JVM and JavaScript is complete except for tagged literals, which are supposed to create platform specific objects and cannot be supported.

-REMEMBER THAT BREAKING THE HASH FUNCTION PROBABLY BREAKS YOUR DATA!
+REMEMBER THAT BREAKING THE HASH FUNCTION PROBABLY BREAKS YOUR STORED DATA!

-You can extend the `IHashCoercion` protocol to your types and use free magic numbers -128<x<-120.
+You can extend the `IHashCoercion` protocol to your types and use free magic numbers -128<=x<=-120.

-*Please point out flaws you find!*
+*Support for some types on cljs might be missing.
+Please point out any flaws you find!*

 # TODO
 - Automate tests from js (with cljx?).